Skip to content

 Foleon Docs

 The main thing you’ll be doing in Foleon is creating content, which you create in a Foleon Doc.
 These hold all your content, divided into different pages enriched with text, images, and other elements.
-In the dashboard, you can access and manage the different Foleon Docs per project.
+In the dashboard, you can access and manage the different Foleon Docs.

-Read more about it in our article About Foleon Doc settings.
+Read more about it in our article: All about the Doc settings

 Content Builder